treeform/freefrontfinder/tools/readme.md

-# Generators
+# Generate

-Used to generate the fonts.json.
+Used to generate the fonts.json and fonts.csv.
 You don't need to run this code.